Buckshot War: Militia and aftermath

 The Buckshot War increased Democratic support in Pennsylvania, which is reflected in the Pennsylvania gubernatorial election of 1841.
 During this election, Porter was re-elected over the Whig candidate, John Banks.
 The election demonstrates the sentiments that the state citizens felt over the controversial events in December 1838.
-In Burrow's plan to use a second set of returns made by Whig judges and Ritner's call for state militia to protect his party, both men did what they could to protect the interests of their own party, rather than thinking about the state citizens as a whole.
+In Burrowes's plan to use a second set of returns made by Whig judges and Ritner's call for state militia to protect his party, both men did what they could to protect the interests of their own party, rather than thinking about the state citizens as a whole.
 As a result of their un-democratic ideals, the gubernatorial election reflects how citizens decided to turn their support to the opposing party.